developmentseed/segment-anything-services/README.md

 Q: Can I contribute or ask questions?

 A: This is currently more of a "working in the open" type repo that we'd like to share with others, rather than a maintained project.
 But feel free to open an issue if you have an idea.
 Please understand if we don't respond or are slow to respond.

+### Contributing and packaging

+We use hatch to build the sam-serve package.
+This wheel file is built from source when building the cpu or gpu docker images.
+We also use hatch to publish the package to PYPI.
+We don't have CI CD yet, so if you are interested in contributing, increment the version in your PR and notify the maintainers @rbavery or @rub21 and we will publish the package on PR merge.

+The main commands are

+`hatch build` to make the whl file

+`hatch publish` to publish a release

+hatch can be installed with pip or pipx

+`pip install hatch`

 ## License